Insurance giant seeks staff augmentation, gains new opportunities for growth

-Part of the transformation was looking at existing enterprise technologies to see how they could be maximised.
+Part of the transformation was looking at existing enterprise technologies to see how they could be maximized.
 As with every business, the information technology portfolio had grown as needs arose, and solutions were configured to address near-term concerns at the time of implementation.
 The client knew it hadn’t put every feature into operation.
-We optimised use of that technology portfolio by implementing latent features already resident in technologies that the client possessed to optimise reporting, close processes and do reconciliations.
+We optimized use of that technology portfolio by implementing latent features already resident in technologies that the client possessed to optimize reporting, close processes and do reconciliations.

 We also upgraded some platforms.
 We recruited Trintech software specialists to our team to update the client’s record-to-report application to a current, cloudbased version.
 We took the same approach to other applications: upversioning the software that was already familiar to users.
 Sticking with familiar applications obviated software selection, facilitated adoption and change management, and took full advantage of the environment as we found it.

 The IPA implementation and application upgrades came about via a sweeping analysis resulting in a fit-for-purpose architecture and redesigned processes.
 Together with the client, we streamlined quality control processes and updated and reconfigured software, helping correct course and reduce dependence on overseas resources.

 It would be hard to overstate how critical effective change management was to our efforts.
 While the finance team was central to executing this initiative, information technology and the business units were also important participants.
 Additional stakeholders and the complexity of the work made coordination, communication and change management demanding but important parts of this project.